 Continuing Education Unit

-The Continuing Education Unit (CEU) is the standard unit of measurement of individual participation in all non-credit continuing education programs offered by the School of Continuing Education (SCE).
+The Continuing Education Unit (CEU) is the standard unit of measurement of individual participation in non-credit continuing education programs offered by the School of Continuing Education (SCE).

 CEU is calculated as follows: